dogweather/forkful/content/en/swift/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?

-Converting a string to lowercase means swapping any uppercase letters to their lowercase counterparts.
-Programmers do this for consistency, often for case-insensitive comparisons or standardizing text input.

 ## How to:
 Swift makes this easy with a property called `lowercased`.
 Here's how you use it:

 ```Swift